InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/DEVELOPMENT_LOG.md

 - This file, `DEVELOPMENT_LOG.md`, was created.
 - The `README.md` was updated to reflect this new process.
 - The changes are included in the commit with the message: `docs(process): Establish foundational documentation and development log`.

+---

+## Entry: 2023-10-29 - Establishing Collaboration Framework & Context Automation

+### 1. User Request

+> "can you create a RASCI matrix that represents the responsibilities of myself, and you.
+And suggest any enablement tools that can allow you as Gemini cod assist to take on the documentation responsibilities and define edge cases where my input is optional and where it is mandatory."
+>
+> "have you internalized your responsibilities in this process.
+When I close vscode and reopen it, will you retain your responsibilities for this project?"
+>
+> "how can I ensure that VSCode takes on the responsibility of providing you with this context each time it loads."

+### 2. AI Interpretation & Execution Plan

+The user wants to formalize our collaboration and automate the process of providing project context to me.

+1.  **Create RASCI Matrix**: Draft a `docs/RASCI_MATRIX.md` file defining our roles (Responsible, Accountable, etc.) for various project tasks.
+2.  **Define Enablement Strategy**: Propose a workflow where I take responsibility for documentation updates, and define the edge cases where human input is mandatory.
+3.  **Explain AI State**: Clarify that I am stateless between sessions and that the project documentation serves as my "memory".
+4.  **Implement Context Automation**: Create a VS Code Task (`.vscode/tasks.json`) and a Node.js script (`scripts/gather-context.js`) to automate the collection of all project documentation into a single block for easy copy-pasting into the chat.

+### 3. Outcome

+- `docs/RASCI_MATRIX.md` was created to formalize our roles.
+- `scripts/gather-context.js` and `.vscode/tasks.json` were created to automate context loading.
+- The stateless nature of the AI and the role of documentation as a persistent memory were clarified.